Published online Sep 26, 2023. doi: 10.4252/wjsc.v15.i9.897

 Published online: September 26, 2023

-Exogenous surface markers of ADMSCs were found, and ADMSCs were cultured.
+The exogenous surface markers of adipose derived MSCs were found and adipose derived MSCs were cultured.

-The identification of surface markers showed that the surface markers CD44 and CD29 of adipose-derived stem cells (ADSCs) were well expressed, while the surface markers CD45 and CD34 of ADSCs were negative, so the cultured cells were considered ADSCs.
-Western blotting detected the Exo surface marker protein, which expressed CD63 protein but did not express calnexin protein, indicating that ADSC-derived Exos were successfully extracted.
+The identification of surface markers showed that the surface markers CD44 and CD29 of adipose-derived stem cells (ADSCs) were well expressed, while the surface markers CD45 and CD34 of ADSCs were negative, so the cultured cells were ADSCs.
+Western blotting detected the Exo surface marker protein, which expressed CD63 protein but did not express calnexin protein, indicating that ADSCs derived Exos were successfully extracted.